Skip to content

 Scrypted NVR provides Home Assistant cards that feature low latency playback and two way audio.
 The NVR app is also deeply integrated into the Home Assistant UI.

-There are several types of cards available:
+There are two types of cards available:

-• Single Camera Card
+• Camera Card

 • Event Reel Card